 With a huge pool of famous, influential and simply brilliant individuals to pick from, it is very difficult to select only four persons who have left indelible marks on the science of psychology.
 It is with this in mind that honorable mention must be given to such ithinkers as Pavlov, Bandura, Zimbardo, etc. who are all major contributors to the field.
 However this article will focus on the incredible foundation-laying work of Sigmund Freud, Carl Rogers, B.F.
 Skinner, and Carl Jung.
 Continue reading →

 “Psychology has a long past but only a short history.”
 With these few words, Hermann Ebbinghaus, one of the great thinkers in psychology, aptly captured the essence of this field’s development.
 Since time immemorial, men and women have pondered over questions that are psychological in nature.
 From the early Egyptians to the ancient Greek philosophers, there has been no letup in efforts to understand human thought and behavior.
+If you were given a psychology homework assignment to document the full history of the field, you would probably be toiling on it for ages.
 Yet, in spite of its long past, the formal history of psychology dates back only 133 years to 1879 – the year when Wilhelm Wundt opened the doors of the first psychology laboratory in Leipzig, Germany.
 As a result of this significant move, Wundt is widely regarded as the founder of psychology.
+He was also the first person to refer to himself as a psychologist.
 Yet, this was just the beginning of Wundt’s contributions to the field.
 He went on to become the first of several spirited speakers to engage in an ongoing debate over what should be the focus of psychology.
 The history of psychology is indeed short, but it has never been short of drama.
 With that said, let the drama unfold… Continue reading →